ahartogensis/ComfyUI-Unreal-plugin/README.md

 ### SplatCreator Issues

 1. **No point clouds visible**:
-   - Verify PLY files are in `SplatCreatorData/` folder
+   - Verify PLY files are in `SplatCreatorOutputs/` folder
    - Check that `StartPointCloudSystem()` was called
    - Verify PLY files contain vertex positions and colors

 2. **Performance issues**:
-   - Point clouds are automatically sampled to 100,000 points max
+   - Point clouds are automatically sampled to 100,000 points max to prevent unnecessary culling.
    - Adjust sphere sizes in code if needed

 ### Hyper3DObjects Issues